 A surgical dressing is placed following your breast augmentation that provides compression and more comfort for two to three days.
 This is then replaced by a sports type bra which is worn day and night for a week or more.
 A regular, comfortable and supportive bra can then be worn.
 Dr. Turkeltaub recommends that patients with relatively large implants wear a supportive bra on a regular basis to help maintain the breast shape and minimize drooping from the increased weight over time.

 During the first few days after surgery, discomfort may be mild to moderate.
 Analgesics and a muscle relaxant are prescribed which will help make you more comfortable.
-Most patients can return to a non-strenuous job or school within five to seven days.
+Most patients can return to a non-strenuous job or school within a few days to a week.
 If your job requires heavy lifting or repetitive upper extremity movements (such as a hairdresser), modifications of your activity or greater time off from work are strongly recommended.
-You should avoid vigorous activities such as sports, aerobics and heavy lifting for three to four weeks and certain other exercises and activities (such as pectoralis major muscle exercises) for eight weeks.
+You should avoid vigorous activities such as sports, aerobics and heavy lifting for at least three to four weeks and certain other exercises and activities (such as pectoralis major muscle exercises) for eight weeks.
 It is not uncommon to experience muscle tightness and even spasms early on but these usually resolve fairly quickly.